-A float charger is connected to a battery and when the battery starts to naturally discharge the float charger kicks on automatically and provides the additional charge to restore the power in the battery.
+The float charger is connected to a battery and when the battery starts to naturally discharge the float charger kicks on automatically and provides the additional charge to restore the power in the battery.
 When the power is completely restored the float or maintenance charger will automatically shut down and wait until more power is needed.

 Cooling Off Period for Deep Cycle Batteries

-When you recharge a deep cycle battery to full capacity it is highly recommended that you let the battery have a cooling off or resting period before you connect the battery to the boat, wheelchair, RV, or other implement it is designed to power.
+When you recharge a deep cycle battery to full capacity it is highly recommended that you let the battery have a cooling off or resting period before you connect the battery to the boat, wheelchair, RV, or another implement it is designed to power.
 If you take the battery straight off of the battery charger and put it to use on your golf cart you stand a chance of burning out your battery.
 This is due to the heat that is generated while a battery is recharging.
-Give your battery a few minutes of cool down time before you put it back into use.
+Give your battery a few minutes of cool-down time before you put it back into use.

 A regular starting battery can go straight from the charger to the equipment it powers and be put back to use.
 The starter battery does not normally charge as long as the deep cycle batteries do so the regular starter battery does not reach the same internal temperatures.

 Deep cycle batteries often have a greater amp storage capacity so they can take a lot longer to charge than the traditional starter battery takes.
-These increased amp storage capacities also increase the chances that the battery will over heat during the charging.
+These increased amp storage capacities also increase the chances that the battery will overheat during the charging.
 A deep cycle battery charger generally has a safety feature that allows it to shut down if the battery reaches a temperature that is too high.

-A deep cycle battery that is placed on a trickle charger, or one that is placed on a charger that does not indicate the amount of charge in the battery, risks becoming cracked from over charging.
-Over charging your battery is the worst thing that you can do to a deep cycle battery.
-An over charged battery can even explode causing bodily harm to you or damage to your property.
+A deep cycle battery that is placed on a trickle charger, or one that is placed on a charger that does not indicate the amount of charge in the battery, risks becoming cracked from overcharging.
+Overcharging your battery is the worst thing that you can do to a deep cycle battery.
+An overcharged battery can even explode causing bodily harm to you or damage to your property.

 Skip the Aspirin Myth